-Launched on 26 September 2012, FILMBOX is a regular community cinema club (we increased from monthly to fortnightly from Sept.
-2013) based at Langley Park Centre for the Performing Arts (LPCPA), Beckenham, Kent, BR3 3BP (UK).
+Launched on 26 September 2012, FILMBOX Community Cinema is a regular community cinema club.
+We increased from monthly to fortnightly operation from Sept.
+2013 and from Sept.
+2016 we show two films per FILMBOX night).

 We welcome all local residents and visitors – you don’t have to be a member to come and watch films here.

 We launched with a free screening of The Artist, kindly facilitated by a grant from Bromley Arts Council, on 26 September 2012.
 The main film was preceded by a Buster Keaton short film, Backstage, accompanied live by Laurence Panter on the grand piano.
 Over 330 people attended and we haven’t looked back since.